-- For the following resource types, the Real-time Synchronized Reserve Opportunity Cost is calculated as follows: - Resources providing synchronized reserves in synchronous condensing mode = ((Real-time energy usage to provide Synchronous Condensing - Day-ahead energy usage to provide Synchronous Condensing) RT LMP at the generation bus) + any additional condense start-up costs in excess of Day-ahead Condense Start-up costs - Hydro unit (spill mode) = (RT LMP at the generation bus (Real-time Synchronized Reserve assignment - Day-ahead Synchronized Reserve assignment) - Hydro unit (non-spill mode with day-ahead energy commitment > 0) = (RT LMP at the generation bus - average RT LMP at the generation bus for the appropriate on peak / off peak period) (Real-time Synchronized Reserve assignment - Day-ahead Synchronized Reserve assignment).
-If the average RT LMP value is higher than the RT LMP at the generator bus, then the Real-time Synchronized Reserve Opportunity Cost will equal zero. - Where the "on peak" is defined as 0700 2259 and "off-peak" is defined as 0000 - 0659, 2300-2359, excluding those hours during which all available units at the hydro plant were operating - Hydro unit (non-spill mode with no day-ahead energy commitment > 0) = \$0 - Economic Load Response Participant resources = \$0 - PJM calculates the credit side of the Synchronized Reserve Lost Opportunity Cost Credit equation as follows: - Synchronized Reserve Credit = (Day-ahead Synchronized Reserve Market Clearing Price Credit /12) + (Market Revenue Neutrality Offset + Synchronized Reserve Opportunity Cost Credit Owed + Balancing Synchronized Reserve Market Clearing Price Credit - Synchronized Reserve Shortfall Charge) - Day-ahead Synchronized Reserve Market Clearing Price Credit = as determined and calculated in Section 6.2.1 of the PJM Manual - Market Revenue Neutrality Offset = as determined and calculated in Section 15 of this PJM Manual - Synchronized Reserve Opportunity Cost Credit Owed = as determined and calculated in Section 15 of this PJM Manual - Balancing Synchronized Reserve Market Clearing Price Credit = as determined and calculated in Section 6.2.2 of the PJM Manual - Synchronized Reserve Shortfall Charge = as determined and calculated in Section 6.2.2 of this PJM Manual described in section 6.1 of this PJM Manual.
-PJM calculates charges for the RTO Reserve Zone when there is no price separation between the RTO Reserve Zone and the active sub-zone, and calculates charges for the active sub-zone and non sub-zone portions of the RTO, rather than for the RTO Reserve Zone, when there is price separation.
+- For the following resource types, the Real-time Synchronized Reserve Opportunity Cost is calculated as follows: - Resources providing synchronized reserves in synchronous condensing mode = ((Real-time energy usage to provide Synchronous Condensing - Day-ahead energy usage to provide Synchronous Condensing) \ RT LMP at the generation bus) + any additional condense start-up costs in excess of Day-ahead Condense Start-up costs - Hydro unit (spill mode) = (RT LMP at the generation bus \ (Realtime Synchronized Reserve assignment - Day-ahead Synchronized Reserve assignment) - Hydro unit (non-spill mode with day-ahead energy commitment > 0) = (RT LMP at the generation bus average RT LMP at the generation bus for the appropriate on peak / off peak period) \ (Real-time Synchronized Reserve assignment Day-ahead Synchronized Reserve assignment).
+If the average RT LMP value is higher than the RT LMP at the generator bus, then the Real-time Synchronized Reserve Opportunity Cost will equal zero. - Where the "on peak" is defined as 0700 2259 and "off-peak" is defined as 0000 - 0659, 2300-2359, excluding those hours during which all available units at the hydro plant were operating - Hydro unit (non-spill mode with no day-ahead energy commitment > 0) = \$0 - Economic Load Response Participant resources = \$0 - PJM calculates the credit side of the Synchronized Reserve Lost Opportunity Cost Credit equation as follows: - Synchronized Reserve Credit = (Day-ahead Synchronized Reserve Market Clearing Price Credit /12) + (Market Revenue Neutrality Offset + Synchronized Reserve Opportunity Cost Credit Owed + Balancing Synchronized Reserve Market Clearing Price Credit - Synchronized Reserve Shortfall Charge) - Day-ahead Synchronized Reserve Market Clearing Price Credit = as determined and calculated in Section 6.2.1 of the PJM Manual - Market Revenue Neutrality Offset = as determined and calculated in Section 15 of this PJM Manual - Synchronized Reserve Opportunity Cost Credit Owed = as determined and calculated in Section 15 of this PJM Manual - Balancing Synchronized Reserve Market Clearing Price Credit = as determined and calculated in Section 6.2.2 of the PJM Manual - Synchronized Reserve Shortfall Charge = as determined and calculated in Section 6.2.2 of this PJM Manual The shortfall charge applied to the credit side of this equation is capped at the Balancing Synchronized Reserve Market Clearing Price Credit if the Balancing Synchronized Reserve